Alluxio/alluxio/docs/en/core-services/Caching.md

 Note that the ordering of the medium types must match the ordering of the paths.
 Here, MEM and SSD are two preconfigured types in Alluxio.
-`alluxio.master.tieredstore.global.mediumtype` is a configuration parameter that has a list of all available medium types and by default it is set to `MEM, SSD, HDD`.
+`alluxio.coordinator.tieredstore.global.mediumtype` is a configuration parameter that has a list of all available medium types and by default it is set to `MEM, SSD, HDD`.
 This list can be modified if the user has additional storage media types.